 The idyllic village of Litlington lies in the middle of the Cuckmere Valley in East Sussex.
 Nestled in the South Downs, it has the South Downs Way passing through it.
 This is the well-trodden National Trail which stretches from Eastbourne to Winchester.
-The village boasts a church, a pub, a brewery, two family-run farms and a range of emerging local businesses.
+The village boasts a church, tea gardens, a pub, a brewery, two family-run farms and a range of emerging local businesses.
 The Village Hall was built in the 1950s.
 A traditional village hall with a playground to the rear, it has been thoughtfully renovated and improved over the last few years.
-The Hall serves as a hub for Litlington’s vibrant, rural community.
+The Hall serves as a hub for our vibrant rural community.

 Lullington is a hamlet neighbouring Litlington further north along the Cuckmere Valley.
 It lies on a shoulder of the South Downs across the river from Alfriston.
 The hamlet is spread between the Church of the Good Shepherd, the Old Rectory and the Cottage on the hill, and Lullington Court, Lullington Court Farm and nine other flint and brick dwellings at the foot of the hill.
 These follow the original contours of early medieval mapping.
 Lullington Church is reputed to be the smallest church in England.